Context Engine

 Tags

-Documents support tags for fine-grained access control and filtering.
-Tags are stored as a list of strings on each document, backed by a PostgreSQL TEXT[] column with a GIN index for fast lookups.
+Tags are stored as a list of strings on each document.
+The storage uses a PostgreSQL TEXT[] column with a GIN index so tag lookups stay fast at scale.

 # Ingest with tags